tecoevo/genedrives_mating/README.md

 ## Overview ##

-This repository contains and all of the code and data required to reproduce the figures presented in: *On the effect of mating complexity on gene drive dynamics*.
+This repository contains and all of the code and data required to reproduce the figures presented in: *The effect of mating complexity on gene drive dynamics*.

 All the final figures are also included in the repository.
 The code included comes in two types: